wxt-dev/wxt/docs/guide/go-further/reusable-modules.md

 ### Actually Doing Something

 The first argument of the setup function, `wxt`, provides full access to the current build's context.
-You can access the resolved configuration via `wxt.config`, or setup hooks to manipulate the build at different steps of the build process.
+You can access the resolved configuration via `wxt.config`, or setup hooks to manipulate the build at different steps of the build process with `wxt.hooks`.

-Here's an example that shows you how to update the `outDir` based on the build mode.
-It does a good job showing how to access config, set up a hook, and do something when the hook is called.
+Here's an example that updates the `outDir` based on the build mode.
+It's a very simple example of how to access config and setup a hook.

 ```ts
 export default defineWxtModule((wxt) => {